vgteam/libbdsg/README.md

 ### With `cmake` (library and Python bindings)

 With CMake, we are able to build Python bindings that use `pybind11`.
-However, we only support out-of-source builds from a directory named `build`, and we still put the built artefacts in `lib` in the main project directory.
+However, we only support out-of-source builds from a directory named `build`, and we still put the built artifacts in `lib` in the main project directory.

 To run a CMake-based build:
 ```